rhayanpontes/rhayanpontes/README.md

 # Hey Wassup

-### My name is Rhayan, I'm 16y, and I'm a Brazilian.
+### My name is Rhayan, I'm 17y, and I'm a Brazilian.
-I don't get lucky, I make my own luck

 ### Its Me